elazar/resume/README.md

 JavaScript.
 I've also occasionally dabbled with other languages such as Java, Python, and Ruby.

-I do not consider opportunities requiring relocation, only those that are in my local area or are remote-friendly.

 ## Experience

 ### When I Work